carsoncole/tree-recycle/README.md

 ### Email notifications

 Configure each environment with mail settings.
 Setting and credentials are managed in the Rails credentials file.
+The sample settings have the correct values if you use Gmail for sending emails.
+If you use a differnt service, you may need to modify or add to the settings in the individual environment files.

 production.rb